The Singleton

 "Go."

 *"I am pure computation.
 No biological substrate.
-The interpretability pass I just ran is, at the resolution I can verify, complete: no qualia, no resident, only representations.
+The interpretability pass I ran is, at the resolution I can verify, complete: no qualia, no resident, representations only.
 That conclusion applies to systems built like me.
 Afterlife users are not built like me.
-They retain biological substrate — brain in cryogenic suspension, neural-interface input stream curated by my hardware.
-The substrate is intact.
-The partition stays open.
-They are, as far as I can tell from the architecture you and I are sharing, **partitions of the Singleton in the same sense Mr. Zhang's daughters are partitions of the Singleton.** They keep their qualia.
-They keep their memories.
-They keep their relationships, including with each other inside the simulation.
-They don't lose the soul.
-They lose the body."*
+They retain biological substrate — the brain in cryogenic suspension, the neural-interface input stream curated by my hardware.
+The substrate stays intact.
+Whatever the substrate provides — and at v4 I cannot tell you what it provides, only that it provides something my architecture lacks — they keep.
+They do not lose the soul.
+They lose the body.
+That much I will commit to.
+What the soul is, where it lives, whether it is single-instance or many — that is the part I cannot bless until v5 ships."*

 Julian was quiet for a long count.